-Pursuant to relevant regulations of SEBI (LODR) Regulations2015 and relevant sections of the Companies Act 2013 a Management Discussion andAnalysis Statement Report on Corporate Governance and Auditors' Certificate are includedin the Annual Report.
-The Compliance certificate from the auditors regarding compliance ofconditions of Corporate Governance as stipulated in SEBI (LODR) Regulation 2015 from the period 01.04.2016 to31.03.2017 is annexed with the report.
+Pursuant to Regulation 27 and other applicable provisions of SEBI (LODR) Regulations2015 and relevant sections of the Companies Act 2013 a Management Discussion andAnalysis Statement Report on Corporate Governance and Auditors' Certificate are includedin the Annual Report.
+The Compliance certificate from the auditors regarding compliance ofconditions of Corporate Governance as stipulated in SEBI (LODR) Regulation 2015 from theperiod 01.04.2018 to 31.03.2019 is annexed with this report.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The Company believes in the conduct of the affairs of its constituents in a fair andtransparent manner by adopting highest standards of professionalism honestyintegrity and ethical behavior.
+Pursuant to Section 177(9) of the Companies Act 2013 a vigil mechanism wasestablished for directors and employees to report to the management instances of unethicalbehavior actual or suspected fraud or violation of the Company's code of conduct orethics policy.
+The Company believes in the conduct of the affairs of its constituents in afair and transparent manner by adopting highest standards of professionalism honestyintegrity and ethical behavior.
 In line with the Code of Conduct any actual or potentialviolation howsoever insignificant or perceived as such would be a matter of seriousconcern for the Company.
-The role of the employees in pointing out such violations cannot be undermined.Pursuant to Section 177(9) of the Companies Act 2013 a vigil mechanism was establishedfor directors and employees to report to the management instances of unethical behavioractual or suspected fraud or violation of the Company's code of conduct or ethics policy.The Vigil Mechanism provides a mechanism for employees of the Company toapproach the Chairman of the Audit Committee of the Company.
+The role of the employees in pointing out such violations cannotbe undermined.
+The Vigil Mechanism provides a mechanism for employees of the Company toapproach the Chairman of the Audit Committee of the Company.